Scaling silicon-based quantum computing using CMOS technology: State-of-the-art, Challenges and Perspectives: Challenges at the quantum layer

-Considering now the variability in spin qubit operation frequencies, this is primarily determined by the electron (or hole) G-tensor, which in turn is influenced by a number of device and materials-related parameters, including interface roughness~\cite{Huang2017} and valley occupancy~\cite{Veldhorst2015b}.
-The level of variability in G-tensor components for electron spins is also strongly dependent upon the orientation of the static magnetic field with respect to the silicon crystal axes such that when the field is aligned along the [100] axis the variability is strongly suppressed~\cite{Tanttu2019}.
-Residual variability in qubit resonance frequencies can also be corrected for by engineered control pulses.
+Considering now the variability in spin qubit operation frequencies, this is primarily determined by the variability in electron (or hole) G-tensor due to spin-orbit coupling, which in turn is influenced by a number of device and materials-related parameters, including interface roughness~\cite{Huang2017} and valley occupancy~\cite{Veldhorst2015a}.
+For electron spins in MOS QDs, the variations on the g-factor are typically $\Delta g/g\approx 10^{-2}$~\cite{Ferdous2018}.
+These variations could be partially mitigated by Stark shift but the strengths experimentally demonstrated ($\Delta g/g\approx 10^{-3}$~\cite{Huang2017}) remain too low to for full compensation.
+The level of variability in G-tensor components for electron spins is also dependent upon the orientation of the static magnetic field with respect to the silicon crystal axes but when the field is aligned along the [100] axis the variability is strongly suppressed~\cite{Tanttu2019}.
+Operating in the low magnetic field regime will also reduce qubit-to-qubit frequency variations.
+After applying these strategies, residual variability in qubit resonance frequencies could be managed by gradient ascent pulse engineering (GRAPE)~\cite{Khaneja2005}.

 Finally, variability associated with process changes will also need to be rapidly evaluated at scale to provide statistical evidence of improvement.
-High-throughput characterization techniques, e.g. based on low temperature ($<4$~K) wafer-scale probe stations or cryogenic multiplexers, will need to be developed to correlate process-induced variability~\cite{Puddy2015, Pauka2019, PaqueletWuetz2020}, and help identifying routes for its control and/or optimization.
+High-throughput characterization techniques, e.g. based on low temperature ($<4$~K) wafer-scale probe stations or cryogenic multiplexers~\cite{Puddy2015, Pauka2020, Wuetz2020}, will need to be developed to correlate process-induced variability, and help identifying routes for its control and optimization.
 Furthermore, given the time-requirement to tune multiple gate voltages to bias levels where qubits can be operated, the field will strongly benefit from the development of computer-assisted auto-tuning routines for qubit initialization and parameter extraction~\cite{Baart2016, moon2020}.
 Once sources of variability are minimised, techniques to cope with residual variation will need to be developed, perhaps by constructing machine learning models that anticipate qubit performance from room-temperature diagnostic data.